 (ii) Representatives of a party shall address the Board during that party's allotted time and may not also speak during public comment.
-Representatives are persons with a financial or other close connection to a party, such as family or household members; architects, attorneys, engineers, or similar paid advisors or agents; and, in appeals where an association or organization is a party, officers or board members of the governing board of the association or organization.
+Representatives are persons with a financial or other close connection to a party, such as family that resides in the same household or household members; architects, attorneys, engineers, or similar paid advisors or agents; and, in appeals where an association or organization is a party, officers or board members of the governing board of the association or organization.

 Section 7.
 General Public Comment.
 On each agenda, there will be time set aside for members of the public to address the Board on items of interest to the public that are within the subject matter jurisdiction of the Board and do not relate to a matter calendared on the agenda for hearing.
 Each member of the public may address the Board for up to three minutes.
-(California Government Code §54954.3(a); S.F.
-Administrative Code §67.17.)
+(Cal\ifornia Gov'ernment Code §\54954.3(a); S.F.
+Admin\istrative Code §\67.17.)
 Members of the public shall reserve comment with respect to agendized items to when that item is called.